Cubeir/Minecraft-RTX-Bug-Tracking/README.md

 - [MCPE-132570](https://bugs.mojang.com/browse/MCPE/issues/MCPE-132570) - Odd dots appear on clouds when seen through glass or water with Ray Tracing on
 - [MCPE-129315](https://bugs.mojang.com/browse/MCPE/issues/MCPE-129315) - The fishing rod line becomes offset with Ray Tracing on
 - [MCPE-129202](https://bugs.mojang.com/browse/MCPE/issues/MCPE-129202) - The skybox retains its position when time changes if Ray Tracing is on and Beautiful Skies is off
-- [MCPE-158951](https://bugs.mojang.com/browse/MCPE/issues/MCPE-158951) - Blocks are not transparent in spectator mode with Ray Tracing (fixed in BetterRTX)
+- [MCPE-158951](https://bugs.mojang.com/browse/MCPE/issues/MCPE-158951) - Blocks are not transparent in spectator mode with Ray Tracing (🟨Fixed in BetterRTX)
 - [MCPE-104447](https://bugs.mojang.com/browse/MCPE/issues/MCPE-104447) - Ray Tracing cannot be toggled while in a boat
 - [MCPE-157198](https://bugs.mojang.com/browse/MCPE/issues/MCPE-157198) - Hand position becomes incorrect at small window sizes with Ray Tracing
 - [MCPE-69351](https://bugs.mojang.com/browse/MCPE/issues/MCPE-69351) - Hand and held items become disjointed from the body at high FOV with RTX enabled